Wawa (company): Store locations

-Wawa operates stores in Alabama, Delaware, Florida, Georgia, Indiana, Kentucky, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, Virginia, and Washington, D.C., with stores soon to open in Tennessee and West Virginia.
+Wawa operates stores in Alabama, Delaware, Florida, Georgia, Indiana, Kentucky, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, Washington, D.C., and West Virginia.
 Wawa once had convenience stores in the states of New York and Connecticut, but in the late 1990s, the decision was made to abandon the franchised stores in most of the New York Metropolitan Area, except for New Jersey as it was too competitive.
 The abandoned stores were re-branded when they were sold to Krauszer's (in Connecticut) and a variety of other convenience retailers, but most are still recognizable as they retain their distinctive "Wawa" design.
-The company continued to operate numerous stores in Central Jersey and South Jersey, and re-entered North Jersey in 2010, when Wawa opened a new store in Parsippany.
+The company continued to operate numerous stores in Central Jersey and South Jersey, and re-entered North Jersey in 2010, when Wawa opened a new store in Parsippany and came into competition with QuickChek.
 Wawa opened its 100th Super Wawa in New Jersey on October 12, 2012, in Woodbridge.
 Wawa moved farther into North Jersey opening in Kearny on January 11, 2013, and Lodi on October 4, 2013.
 The company plans to open five Wawas a year in North Jersey for the next 10 to 12 years.

 On July 18, 2012, Wawa entered the Florida market when it opened its first location in Orlando.
 It had expanded to more than 70 Florida locations by the end of 2015, with plans for 120 more by 2022.

 As of October 2020, Wawa had over 900 locations across Delaware, Maryland, New Jersey, Pennsylvania, Virginia, Washington, D.C., and Florida.

 In some Jersey Shore towns, Wawa designs its stores to match the aesthetic, and changes operating procedures to adapt to shore culture.
 In Cape May, Wawa has a Victorian-themed store.
 In Wildwood, there is a 1950s-themed store.
 Additionally, its Princeton University/Princeton train station store went viral on TikTok in 2023 for its "aesthetically pleasing" minimalist design.

 Wawa opened its largest location at the time in the Farragut Square area of Washington, D.C. on December 14, 2017.
 On December 14, 2018, Wawa opened a flagship location at 6th Street and Chestnut Street in Center City, Philadelphia.
 The store, at 11500 sqft, is the largest Wawa location and features a living greenery wall, large digital screens, couches, café seating, and two "Philly Firsts" murals.